 I was also fine with putting my thumb and index at the same level on the grip (3), which reduces tension in the left forearm.
 Bill told us that the first error golfers make, was to place their left thumb beneath the index on the grip (for right-handers) (4).
 Personally I'd always put the little finger of my right hand (5), in the small space between the index and middle finger of my left hand, with the grip in the fingers of my right hand (6).
 I had no problems in hiding my left thumb with my right palm in order to make a "V" towards my chin with my right thumb and index (7).
 For a moment I thought this must be the "Triangle" that everyone was talking about, but I soon realised from what Pierre was saying, that the explanation about the "Triangle" was planned for the next day.

-NO

-The grip and all the indications were easv to understand, but how much pressure one should apply was less clear.
+The grip and all the indications were easy to understand, but how much pressure one should apply was less clear.
 Bill and Pierre therefore went round the group pushing and pulling on our club heads so that we could feel the lack of tension in our arms and shoulders, as well as in our facial expressions.
-In order for the golf club head to play its role, we had to leave it to lead us and not try and direct it ourselves.
-This was repeated to us over and over again.
-The club was an extension of our arm and we should just feel our toes, the grip and the club head, nothing else!
-They also explained that in order to really appreciate the power of the material we should just imagine that we were walking.
-"Don't look up or down, just look straight in front of you".
-Bill cast an eye at us, and we all laughed when he said that since living in Paris he was sometimes obliged to look down otherwise he'd spend his life treading in dog mess!
+In order for the golf club head to living in Paris he was sometimes obliged to look down otherwise he'd spend his life treading in dog mess!
 As it happened, just last week I was walking along the Champs Elysees when...
 But that was another story.